willwade/tts-wrapper/README.md

 * Piper should be multiplatform.
 Its just got dependency issues that make this tricky right now
 * MMS has some snags around python versions.
 We are finding that for some reason you need it to be fixed to 3.11.4
 * For SAPI and NSS - use py3-tts rather than tts-wrapper.
 We haven't really implemented the cross-over very well for this as I saw no point
+* *I recommend using sherpa-onnx over MMS for MMS*.
+Note sherpa-onnx is right now really designed with MMS models in mind.
+We download models automatically.
+But we dont support all the features of eg word events and ssml.
+Be warned

 ## To-Do